mrkjdy/website/static/posts/pattern-matching.md

 JavaScript itself.
 I highly recommend taking a look at [the proposal](https://github.com/tc39/proposal-pattern-matching).

-The proposal itself is still in it's early stages, so it might be quite a while before we see first-class support in the wild.
+The proposal itself is still in its early stages, so it might be quite a while before we see first-class support in the wild.

 ## Conclusion